-Iowa Code 103 requires electricians and electrical contractors to have an electrical contractor, class A master electrician, or a class B master electrician license to (for another) plan, lay out, or supervise the installation of wiring, apparatus, or equipment for electrical light, heat, power, and other purpose.
+lowa Code 103 requires electricians and electrical contractors to have an electrical contractor, class A master electrician or a class B master electrician license to (for another)-plan, lay out, or supervise the installation of wiring, apparatus, or equipment for electrical light, heat, power, and other purpose.
 Persons licensed as Class A journeymen electricians or Class B journeymen electricians must be employed by an electrical contractor or work under the supervision of a class A master electrician or a class B master electrician.
 A person who is not licensed pursuant to Chapter 103 may plan, lay out, or install electrical wiring, apparatus, and equipment for components of alarm systems that operate at seventy (70) volt/amps (VA) or less, only if the person is certified to conduct such work pursuant to Chapter 100c.

-- A. Minimum Electrical Service: - 1.
-Every dwelling unit, at a minimum, shall have a 100 ampere breaker controlled electrical panel.
+A. Minimum Electrical Service:

+1. Every dwelling unit, at a minimum, shall have a 100 ampere breaker controlled electrical panel.
 All electrical work shall be in compliance with adopted State electrical code requirements.
-The panel, service mast, etc. shall also be installed to local utility company requirements. - B. Convenience Outlets: - 1.
-Every habitable room within the dwelling shall contain at least two (2) separate duplex, walltype electrical outlets.
+The panel, service mast, etc. shall also be installed to local utility company requirements.

+B. Convenience Outlets:

+- Every habitable room within the dwelling shall contain at least two (2) separate duplex, wall-type electrical outlets.
 Placement of such outlets shall be on separate walls.
-All newly installed receptacles shall be grounded duplex receptacles or ground fault circuit interrupter (GFCI) protected. - 2.
+All newly installed receptacles shall be grounded duplex receptacles or ground fault circuit interrupter (GFCI) protected.
+New construction shall comply with the applicable code for spacing of receptacles.
+All receptacles in new construction shall be a minimum of 15" off the floor. - 2.
 All electrical outlets used in bathrooms and toilet rooms, all outlets within six foot (6'-0") of a water source (excluding equipment circuits for clothes washing machines and sump pumps), outlets located on open porches or breezeways, exterior outlets, outlets located in garages and in non-habitable basements, except those electrical outlets that are dedicated appliance outlets and all kitchen receptacles serving the countertop area shall be GFCI protected.
-All exterior receptacles shall be covered by a receptacle cover that when a cord is plugged in, the GFCI outlet will stay covered and protected. - 3.
+All exterior receptacles shall be covered by a receptacle cover such that when a cord is plugged in, the GFCI outlet will stay covered and protected. - 3.
 All electrical outlets carrying heavy appliance loads (i.e., window air conditioning units, central air-conditioning units where they exist, refrigerators, freezers, electric stoves, microwaves, clothes washing machines, dish washing machines, electric clothes dryers, furnaces, etc.) shall be on a dedicated circuit of the proper amperage and wire size.